ayadebbagh/Write-ups/Labs/Enterprise network/Setting up VMWare.md

 ### Creating a Virtual Machine

-1. In VMware Workstation, select **Create a New Virtual Machine**.
+1. In VMware Workstation, select Create a New Virtual Machine.
 2. Keep the default settings when prompted.
 3. Browse and select the relevant `.iso` file for installation (refer to the Project Overview for file sources).
 4. Assign a name to the virtual machine.
-5. Set a **TPM password** if required, and ensure it is securely saved.
+5. Set a TPM password if required, and ensure it is securely saved.
-6. Leave the disk option as **Split virtual disk into multiple files**.
+6. Leave the disk option as Split virtual disk into multiple files.

 ---